A-Beta-Carotene (BETA-CAROTENE) Overview Information

 A-Beta-Carotene (BETA-CAROTENE) Side Effects & Safety

-Beta-carotene is LIKELY SAFE when used for certain specific medical conditions and taken in appropriate amounts.
+Beta-carotene is LIKELY SAFE in adults and children when taken by mouth in appropriate amounts for certain specific medical conditions.
 However, beta-carotene supplements are not recommended for general use.

 History of asbestos exposure: In people who have been exposed to asbestos, beta-carotene supplements might increase the risk of cancer.
 Don’t take beta-carotene supplements if you have been exposed to asbestos.

 Angioplasty, a heart procedure.
 There is some concern that when antioxidant vitamins, including beta-carotene, are used together they might have harmful effects after angioplasty.
 They can interfere with healing.
 Don’t use beta-carotene and other antioxidant vitamins before or after angioplasty without the recommendation of your healthcare provider.